Margin Pricing Strategy for Higher Field Service Profit Margins

 For example, if you wish to have a 50% gross margin on that bicycle your paid $150 for, you need to sell it for $300, a 100% markup.
 You may or may not be able to do that, depending on market conditions, competition, and your level of customer service.

-Our chart is a representative example.
+Our margin vs. markup chart is a representative example.
 Calculator Soup has a markup calculator

 You can use it free of charge so you can try some calculations yourself.
 That’s OK for understanding the concept but it’s totally impractical when it comes to calculating every item listed in your price book.

-Fortunately, Sera also figures margin pricing for you and populates all price data throughout your system automatically, in seconds – every time you adjust prices.
+Fortunately, Sera also figures out a margin pricing strategy for you and populates all price data throughout your system automatically, in seconds – every time you adjust prices.

 A Closer to Home Example